 Tickets for Edythe Woolley and Ania Varez: £10/£8 concessions.
-All other events are free.
+All other events are free and unreserved.
 Buy tickets for both shows and receive 20% off.

 2 Degrees Festival takes over Toynbee Studios with a day of performance, film and discussion by queer artists.
 Join us to amplify voices less heard in the climate conversation as we empower ourselves to change our future together.

 Rolling artist film programme (full line-up to be announced)